whage/thesis/thesis.md

 in the form of garbage collection (GC), but it might not be a feasible solution under every circumstance: programs written for embedded systems with very constrained resources can't afford to keep allocating memory and wait for a garbage collector to kick in.
 Similarly, systems with real-time requirements can't be stopped while the garbage collector does its work.
-In these scenarios the programmer is often left with the only choice of doing manualy memory management and hope for the best.
-Providing memory safety without sacrificing performance is considered to be one of the next big challanges of programming language design and rust might have an answer to this problem with its ownership system.
+In these scenarios the programmer is often left with the only choice of doing manual memory management and hope for the best.
+Providing memory safety without sacrificing performance is considered to be one of the next big challenges of programming language design and rust might have an answer to this problem with its ownership system.

 Aliasing is the situation when a location in memory can be accessed through different symbolic names in a program.
 Modifying the data through one name implicitly modifies the values associated with all aliased names which may not be expected by the programmer.
 Such implicit changes during the execution of a program make it very difficult to understand and reason about. [@ownership-types]  [@wiki-aliasing]
-Controlling and statically checking aliasing is the main theme of the ownership system and the so called "borrow checker" in Rust.
+Controlling and statically checking aliasing is the main theme of the ownership system and the so-called "borrow checker" in Rust.
 The borrow checker is the component in the Rust compiler that is responsible for enforcing the rules of the ownership system.
 The ownership system is based on the following 3 rules [@rust-book-ownership]: